tienbg-zigexn/l-d-security-note/readme.md

 The workaround way I have been using is to try access common pages like `google.com` and I will get redirected to those login pages.

+## Network hacking - post connection attacks - information gathering

+We have `netdiscover` to discover the information about devices in the network.

+For more advanced informations, we would use `nmap` instead.
+It has a GUI called `zenmap`.
+It even has some predefined profiles for ease.

+## Network hacking - post connection attacks - MITM attacks